TechWatching/techwatching.dev/input/posts/winget-override.md

   - package manager
   - tooling
 ---
 In my last article about Windows Package Manager, I said that with winget I was missing "*being able to specify some parameters for a package installation (like the workload and components to install for Visual Studio 2019)*".
-Well that was before I went through a few GitHub issues of the winget-cli repository that mentioned the `override` option.
+Well, that was before I went through a few GitHub issues of the winget-cli repository that mentioned the `override` option.

 # About the override option
 `winget install` official documentation says the `override` option to the `install` command can be used to provide a "*string that will be passed directly to the installer*".
 What does that mean exactly?

 When you install a program on your laptop, the installer GUI often prompts you to configure some parameters for the program.
-For instance Git installer let you choose how you want to handle CRLF.
-Each installer has its own parameters that you can specify on the command line if you run the installer exe in you terminal.
-When using winget cli, you can also specify these parameters by passing them as the value of the option `override`.
+For instance, Git installer lets you choose how you want to handle CRLF.
+Each installer has its own parameters that you can specify on the command line if you run the installer exe in your terminal.
+When using winget CLI, you can also specify these parameters by passing them as the value of the option `override`.

 # An example with Visual Studio 2019 installation
 If we take the example of Visual Studio 2019, let's say we want to install it with the English language pack and the Azure workload.
 To do that we can run the following command: